HannimalCrackers/Parseltongue/posts/001_parseltongue.md

 # Adventures in parseltongue

 &nbsp;
-so apparently there's a way to display code in github pages. need to explore, then update this page.
+_so apparently there's a way to display code in github pages.
+I need to explore that, then update this page._
 &nbsp;